Lost television broadcast: Japan

 Of the original 1973 Doraemon, 31 segments are now considered lost.
 The show only lasted for 26 episodes — it was interrupted due to the dissolution of the production studio Nippon TV Video, which sold off many of the show's reels in an effort to avoid bankruptcy.
 Twenty-three segments/episodes are known to have survived, two of which have no audio.

 All episodes of Osamu Tezuka's anime Big X are reportedly lost, except for episodes one, eleven, and 40–59.
 Only episodes 37 and 38 of Space Alien Pipi survive, along with the opening and ending theme.
 Certain episodes of Perman are lost, while some have picture but no audio.

-Most episodes of the Children's puppet show Hyokkori Hyōtanjima, running from 1964 to 1969 on NHK for total of 1,224 episodes, were reportedly wiped after the broadcast.
+Most episodes of the children's puppet show Hyokkori Hyōtanjima, running from 1964 to 1969 on NHK for total of 1,224 episodes, were reportedly wiped after the broadcast.
 The tapes were reportedly reused for other programs since video tapes were costly.
-Six episodes have resurfaced from black-and-white kinescopes, as well as 2 color episodes.
+Six episodes have resurfaced from black-and-white kinescopes, as well as two color episodes.

 Pakistan

-Additionally, viewer home recordings also exist and are the only source of video for some shows.
+In Pakistan, VCR recordings are the only source of footage for some programs.

 The Center for Media Psychology Research Pakistan website gives a different story, stating that after the switch to color broadcast, the recording medium in the 1970s was the one-inch spool format which recorded sound and electronic moving pictures as a combined stream on a magnetic recording medium.
 However, the one-inch magnetic spool containing all old archives was eventually lost.